Brandon-Wass/UPS_Hat_Display/README.md

 - Indicates whether external power is provided to the HAT
 - Battery voltage indicated by color-changing symbol on the display
 - Designed to be discreet and integrate seamlessly with Raspberry Pi projects
-- I did the work figuring out how to make the screen work, so you don't have to
-- Reverse engineering process provided in Display_Info.md  https://github.com/B-Boone/UPS_Hat_Display/blob/main/Display_Info.md
+- Includes reverse engineering details in Display_Info.md.  https://github.com/B-Boone/UPS_Hat_Display/blob/main/Display_Info.md

 ## Components